AMaldu/fraud_detection/README.md

 Cash out
 The process by which a customer deducts cash from his mobile money account.
 This is usually via an agent who gives the customer cash in exchange for a transfer from the customer’s mobile money account.

+binary classification problem - i.e. our target variable is a binary attribute (Is the user making the click fraudlent or not?) and our goal is to classify users into "fraudlent" or "not fraudlent" as well as possible.